QuickBooks Online for Government Contractors: Can You Stay DCAA Compliant Without an ERP?

 "About 25% of our clients are government contractors.
 What works well is QuickBooks is a good starting place for businesses as they're growing.
 What's not working is the payroll allocation.
 Properly allocating and distributing payroll is usually the biggest issue when they need to be DCAA compliant."

-Jordan Glaze — Business Development Specialist/Accountant, Wendroff & Associates, CPA
+— Jordan Glaze — Business Development Specialist/Accountant, Wendroff & Associates, CPA

 No audit trail for time entries.
-QBO maintains an audit log for financial transactions; however, it does not offer the granularity required for DCAA-compliant timekeeping.
+QuickBooks Online maintains an audit log for financial transactions; however, it does not offer the granularity required for DCAA-compliant timekeeping.
 It lacks a detailed, tamper-evident audit trail that records each time entry, all edits, and related approvals.
 For compliance, the system must clearly document a sequence such as: "March 15, 9:17 AM: John Smith recorded 8 hours to Contract A; March 16, 2:30 PM: entry revised to 6 hours to Contract A and 2 hours to Overhead; March 17: change reviewed and approved by a supervisor."
-QBO does not natively support this level of traceability.
+QuickBooks Online does not natively support this level of traceability.

 Your Options for Closing the Gaps

 Products like Deltek Costpoint and Unanet are purpose-built for government contractors.
 They handle timekeeping, cost accounting, labor distribution, billing, and compliance reporting in one system.
+For a detailed comparison of enterprise ERPs vs. lightweight compliance tools — including real costs and implementation timelines — see our side-by-side analysis.

 Pros: Integrated solution, comprehensive compliance, strong reporting, handles complex contract structures and CAS requirements.